Down the rabbit hole: Intensive research for storytellers

 This workshop is based on my Master’s Thesis in the ETSU Storytelling program – read the full thesis here!

-Workshop length: 90 minutes / 3 hours intensive
+Workshop length: 90 minutes, 3 hours, or 5 hours